 The Pennsylvania Educator Certification Tests website will also have more information on state testing requirements and registration dates.

 Secondary Certificates 7-12

-Pennsylvania will accept some teaching credentials from all but the following states: Alaska, Indiana, Iowa, Minnesota, and Oregon.
+Pennsylvania will accept certain teaching credentials from other states.
 Contact the Pennsylvania Department of Education to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

 - Average Number of Vacation Weeks Per Year: 15